spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 **Note:** Preset files may define their own `class` default values.
 These will be set automatically when using a preset.
 You can override these in your config files if you know what you are doing.

-If you frequently run corpora through Sparv using the same annotations you can add your own presets.
+If you frequently run corpora through Sparv using the same annotations, you can add your own presets.
 They will be accessible by Sparv as soon as you store them in `config/presets` in the [Sparv data directory](user-manual/installation-and-setup.md#setting-up-sparv).

 ## Parent Configuration
-If you have multiple corpora with similar configurations where only some variables differ for each corpus (e.g. the corpus ID) you may add a reference to a parent configuration file from your individual corpus config files.
-Specify the path to the parent config file in the `parent` variable and your corpus configuration will inherit all the parameters from it that are not explicitely specified in the individual config file.
+If you have multiple corpora with similar configurations where only some variables differ for each corpus (e.g. the corpus ID), you may add a reference to a parent configuration file from your individual corpus config files.
+Specify the path to the parent config file in the `parent` variable, and your corpus configuration will inherit all the parameters from it that are not explicitly specified in the individual config file.
 Using a list, multiple parents can be specified, each parent overriding any conflicting values from previous parents.
 Nested parents are also allowed, i.e. parents referencing other parents.